programming-notes/active-record-intro-creating-tables-challenge/README.md

 ### Release 1:  Finish the Schema

-To complete this challenge, we'll write migrations to create the remaining two tables from our schema design in Figure 1:  The `people` table and the `ratings` table.
+Now we'll write migrations to create the remaining two tables from the schema design presented in Figure 1:  the people table and the ratings table.

-To begin, use the provided Rake task to run all of the specs.
-Run `bundle exec rake spec`.
-We'll see that the tests for the `people` and `ratings` tables fail, as we would expect.
+Spec files have been provided that describe the expectations for these two tables.
+At this point the tests for these tables fail, and we can run them to see the expectations for each table's column types and names.

-Write a migration to create the `people` table with the appropriate columns.
-Use the provided Rake task to run the migrations.
-Run the specs again.
-The tests for the `people` table should all pass if the migration was written properly.
-If any of the tests for the `people` table fail, use the provided Rake task to rollback the database (`db:rollback`), correct the migration file, run the migrations, and run the specs again.
+Let's make these tests pass.
+We'll start by working on the people table.
+We'll need to write a migration to create the people table with the appropriate columns.
+After our migration is written, we need to run the migration.

+The tests for the people table should all pass if the migration was written properly.
+If any of the tests for the people table fail, use the provided Rake task to rollback the database (`db:rollback`), correct the migration file, run the updated migrations, and run the specs again.

-Once all the tests for the `people` table pass, repeat the same process for creating the `ratings` table.
+Once all the tests for the people table pass, repeat the same process for creating the ratings table.
 Once the entire test suite passes, submit your solution.

 [APIDock Add Column]: http://apidock.com/rails/v4.0.2/ActiveRecord/ConnectionAdapters/SchemaStatements/add_column
 [APIDock Create Table]:http://apidock.com/rails/ActiveRecord/ConnectionAdapters/SchemaStatements/create_table